Banking, Mortgages & Credit Industry Market Research

 Financial services technologies receiving the most investment and effort include those for:

-= Advanced platforms that enable mobile payments via smartphones, such as Apple Pay and Alipay (as an alternative to credit/debit cards and cash).
+= Advanced platforms that enable mobile payments via smartphones, such as Apple Pay and Alipay (as an alternative to physical credit/debit cards and cash).

 = Artificial intelligence-driven, online management of investment accounts (“robo-investing”), with the effect of reducing management fees while increasing convenience for consumers.